urbanairship/technical-blog/connect-integrations.md

 can just shutdown the process in case of exception, and be confident that it will get started back up again.

+ECS is a great fit for this application because it means we can represent each integration as one or more processes (we could set the service up to start multiple tasks if needed), each of which can start/stop as needed.
+We don't need to shut down on each exception, but if we do it's not a big deal-- we just start up again from the last offset for which we uploaded data.
+This is a nice way to write software-- if we need to move to different nodes or deploy the system, we can do so without fear, since restarts happen all the time anyway.
+It also means we can scale arbitrarily.
+A single JVM can do a ton of work, but because of our environment, if we ever had a customer large enough to require more, implementing a sharding strategy that split consumption among a number of nodes is straightforward.

-Using ECS has other consequences as well.
-Namely, logs and metrics need to be exported from your docker container in a fashion that will work consistently across the cluster.
+Using ECS does introduce some complications as well.
+For example, logs and metrics need to be exported from your docker container in a fashion that will work consistently across the cluster.
 We push logs and metrics into an AWS Kinesis queue.
 AWS Lambdas subscribe to these queues to transform and insert logs and metrics data into Influx DB for visualization, Elastic Search for convenient access, and AWS Kinesis Firehose for long term storage.

 It's architecture diagram looks something like this: